The 14 Best Shooter Games Like CSGO

 Halo Infinite is a fast-paced FPS game with single-player and multiplayer game modes.
 It’s the sixth game from the Halo series and follows Master Chief’s fight against The Banished.
 It also features a variety of weapons and vehicles from past Halo games, allowing Halo fans to feel right at home.

 The game’s campaign mode has a semi-open world that’s set in the ringworld Zeta Halo.
-You’re free to explore most of the map, but some areas are locked until you progress further in the story.
+You’re free to explore most of the map, but some areas require you to progress further in the story in order to unlock them.

 You have multiple missions and objectives in campaign mode.
 You can clear enemy bases and use them as fast travel points, rescue Marine squads, eliminate high-value targets, and destroy Banished towers.
 With so many main missions and side quests, Halo Infinite’s campaign mode should take you around 16 – 20 hours to finish.